nerdschoolbergen/all-about-testing-code/exercise-5/README.md

 - Open the exercise 5 pom.xml as a project in IntelliJ
 - Look through the code
 - Apply inversion of control to the `RocketLauncher` and `PreFlightChecks` dependencies inside the `LaunchControl` class.
-- In `LaunchControlTests.java`, create a `@Before` function where you can create a new instance of `LaunchControl.java`.
+- In `LaunchControlTest.java`, create a `@Before` function where you can create a new instance of `LaunchControl.java`.
 Ensure that you can create an instance of `LaunchControl` with dummy implementations and not the real `RocketLauncher` and `PreFlightChecks` classes.

 ## Mocks and stubs

-A mock is a dummy implementation of an interface or abstract class that we create and inject during testing so that we can test our code in isolation.
-We typically use a framework for creating mocks when we test.
+A _mock_ is a dummy implementation of an interface or abstract class that we create and inject during testing so that we can test our code in isolation.
+We typically use a framework for creating mocks when we're writing tests.
+However, to get a good understanding of how this works in simple cases, we're not going to use a framework today but rather make our own dummy implementations for testing purposes.

+> A popular mocking framework for Java is [mockito](http://site.mockito.org/)

-A stub is the exact same thing as a mock!
-Well, in code it's the same thing.
-The difference between mocks and stubs lie in how we work with them in practice.
+A _stub_ is the exact same thing as a mock!
+Well, it's the same thing in code implementation.
+The difference between mocks and stubs lie in how we, as programmers, think about them when we read code.

-**We use mocks to _assert a condition has been fulfilled during our test_.**
+**We use _mocks_ to _assert a condition has been fulfilled during our test_.**

-**We use stubs to _control the flow of the application during the test_.**
+**We use _stubs_ to _control the flow of the application during the test_.**

 In other words, if we want to write a test that asserts that the `RocketLauncher.launchRocket()` method was called during execution of `LaunchControl.executeLaunch()`, we would create a _mock_.
 If we just want a method to return a certain value so that a certain condition is met in order to test what we want to test, we'd use a _stub_.
+In practice we would create the same object in code, but name and approach them differently.

+> Different test frameworks has different implementations and ideas for mocks and stubs.
+Some frameworks call everything a mock, some differentiate between the two in significant ways.

 **Do the following:**

-- If you haven't already, create the classes `RocketLauncherStub.java` and `PreFlightChecksStub.java` which implement the interfaces they need.
+- If you haven't already, create the classes `RocketLauncherStub.java` and `PreFlightChecksStub.java` which implement the interfaces you might expect them to.
-- In `LaunchControlTests.java`, create the following tests:
+- In `LaunchControlTest.java`, create the following tests:
-    - executeLaunch_whenNoFuelAndDoorIsNotClosed_doesNotLaunchRocket
+    - `executeLaunch_whenNoFuelAndDoorIsNotClosed_doesNotLaunchRocket`
-    - executeLaunch_whenHasFuelAndDoorIsNotClosed_doesNotLaunchRocket
+    - `executeLaunch_whenHasFuelAndDoorIsNotClosed_doesNotLaunchRocket`
-    - executeLaunch_whenHasFuelAndDoorIsClosed_launchesRocket
+    - `executeLaunch_whenHasFuelAndDoorIsClosed_launchesRocket`
-    - executeLaunch_whenNoFuelAndDoorIsClosed_doesNotLaunchRocket
+    - `executeLaunch_whenNoFuelAndDoorIsClosed_doesNotLaunchRocket`
 - Make all tests pass

 ## Adapter pattern